celo-academy/allowlist-paymaster-dapp/README.md

 Optional:

-You can verify the paymaster by using your Celoscan key in `.env` file and use the following command
+You can verify the paymaster by using your Celoscan key in `.env` in `packages/hardhat` folder and use the following command

 ```bash
 npx hardhat verify [PAYMASTER_ADDRESS] [ENTRYPOINT_ADDRESS] [PAYMASTER_OWNER_ADDRESS] --network alfajores